LetterBoxd-Stats/letterboxd-api/README.md

 ### 2. Add required secret

-Go to **Settings → Secrets and variables → Actions** in your GitHub repo, and add the following secret:
+Go to **Settings → Secrets and variables → Actions** in your GitHub repo, and add the following repository secret:

 | Secret Name      | Description                                                       |
 | ---------------- | ----------------------------------------------------------------- |